 Otellini, 61, as well as his two predecessors, Craig Barrett and Andy Grove, spent time in the role of chief operating officer before taking on the CEO role at Intel, the world’s largest semiconductor maker.
 Otellini said his job is to groom a number of candidates for the board to choose from.

-Under Otellini, Intel has jump-started a decade-long effort to parlay its dominance in the personal-computer (INTC) processor market into chip orders from mobile-phone makers.
+Under Otellini, Intel has jump-started a decade-long effort to parlay its dominance in the personal-computer (INTC:US) processor market into chip orders from mobile-phone makers.
 The company has announced five new customer relationships this year, leading to the first phone with an Intel processor going on sale in India last month.

 Mike Bell, a former Apple Inc. executive who was hired by Otellini to co-head the company’s mobile-phone division, said there may be more announcements to come.
 He declined to comment on whether Apple will use Intel chips in its mobile products.